tradecointeam/tradecoin/README.md

 controversial.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/tradecoin-project/tradecoin/tags) are created regularly to indicate new official, stable release versions of Tradecoin.
+[Tags](https://github.com/tradecointeam/tradecoin/tags) are created to indicate new official, stable release versions of Tradecoin.

 Testing
 -------